CAM Reconciliation Staffing Plan: Size Your Team Before Season Hits

 Who Does What

-Not all reconciliation work requires the same skill level.
-Matching work to appropriate roles reduces cost and improves quality:
+Not all reconciliation work needs the same skill level.
+Matching work to the right roles cuts cost and improves quality:

 Controller / Senior Analyst: